chriszarate/grunt-load-options/tasks/README.md

-This folder exists to play nicely with plugins (namely, "load-grunt-tasks") that expect a `tasks` folder in other plugins.
+# grunt-load-options

+This folder contains the Grunt plugin code.
+No need to mirror this in your project.